"A calorie is a calorie, no matter where it comes from, " was considered a tautology, but it is wrong!

 - Eat only natural, moist foods and beverages.
 (Preferably organic and not genetically modified.)

 - Eat plenty of moist dietary fiber with fermented products (such as goat yogurt).
-It will improve the absorbance of nutrients through the intestinal walls.
+It will improve the absorption of nutrients through the intestinal walls.

 - Consuming a large variety of food and beverages.
 (It increases the chances that these nutrients are needed for regeneration.)